 The ability to form relationships or interact positively with others can be important for our general health and in giving us a greater opportunity for satisfaction, providing meaning and purpose, and happiness as human beings.

 While I do not do counsel couples, the personal counselling I practise can be helpful in understanding a relationship and your role within it.

-I use the term relationship in abroad sense, not with just those close to you.
-Therefore it can be how you relate to your life partners/spouses, family members, friends, work place colleagues, clubs or groups you frequent, people you meet at the bus stop and last but most importantly the internal relationship you have with yourself.
+It includes relationships with partners/spouses, family members, friends, work (place) related interactions, clubs or groups you frequent, people you meet at the bus stop and last but most importantly the internal relationship you have with yourself.

 Listed below are some reasons why you could use personal counselling for relationship issues and obtain some of the Benefits:

 - When a partner/spouse does not want to attend couples counselling however you feel it may be beneficial for you. see: My Approach

 - When you feel you are not coping or you have issues which cause stress to you and others.